GengyuanZhang/GengyuanZhang.github.io/_posts/2020-12-28-gengyuan-zhang-back-end-progress.md

 11) Create the first test Laravel Project - /Users/gyzha/example-app

-12) The Laravel application can be accessed by http://localhost, success!
+12) The test Laravel application can be accessed by http://localhost, success!

+13) Installed the PHP language (test in cmd by "php -v") and Composer (test in cmd by "composer -V")

+14)